 When confronting Bullseye he went for a little “country rules, city drools” speech.
 It seems to have mostly, but not entirely, been trash talk to provoke his opponent.
 The general vibe was “you’re so pathetic I’m giving you a free shot”.
 Except the Eagle absolutely didn’t give Bullseye a free shot.

 He’s not fond of super-hero aesthetics, feeling embarrassed when he’s wearing something too costume-like.
-But he reluctantly understands the value of signalling that he’s one, for instance to reassure civilians.
+But he reluctantly understands the value of signalling that he’s one, for instance to reassure bystanders.

 Amusingly, this Navaho man embodies many of the ideal qualities for American Frontier settlers.
 Strongbow is ruggedly individualistic yet actively caring about his neighbours, gruff but very much involved in the community, proud of what he is and where he is from but open-minded, ready to stand up to any tyrant with defiant courage and a natural born fighter’s skill and innovative tactics.

 (Moodily holding his beer) “What am I thinking ?
 I’m thinking about shoving their [Superhuman] Registration [Act] right up their backsides.”